metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha1_manifest.md

 - `catch` (Attributes List) Catch defines what the tests steps will execute when an error happens.This will be combined with catch handlers defined at the test and step levels. (see [below for nested schema](#nestedatt--spec--catch))
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--clusters))
 - `delay_before_cleanup` (String) DelayBeforeCleanup adds a delay between the time a test ends and the time cleanup starts.
+- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents ofthe object, and how the garbage collector will handle the propagation.
 - `exclude_test_regex` (String) ExcludeTestRegex is used to exclude tests based on a regular expression.
 - `fail_fast` (Boolean) FailFast determines whether the test should stop upon encountering the first failure.
 - `force_termination_grace_period` (String) ForceTerminationGracePeriod forces the termination grace period on pods, statefulsets, daemonsets and deployments.